-I walked into the shopping mall that stood at the edge of Pasar Baru.
+I walked into the shopping mall that stood at the edge of Pasar Baru in Jakarta.
 I didn't need to go in there.
 It was cool and air-conditioned inside.
 I didn't have anything to buy, but this coolness was exactly what I was looking for, I thought as I walked up the escalator.

 Inside, there was a row of small shops, more like a multi-story shopping street than a shopping mall.
 And then, out of nowhere, I heard the sound of gongs.
 Guided by the sound of the gongs, I took the escalator and found myself on the top floor.

 The top floor was a food court.
 There were tables lined up and people were eating, surrounded by the sound of gongs.
 The gongs were made by the lion dance.
 One by one, the lion was going around the shops in the food court.
 It was celebrating the Chinese New Year.
 I heard that this area was an Indian town, but I guess religion has nothing to do with the celebration.